 def classify_and_route(

-payload: Dict[str, Any],
+payload: dict[str, Any],

 schema_version: str,

-wal: AuditWAL
+wal: AuditWAL,

 ) -> RoutingAction:

-Validates payload against frozen schema, logs deterministically,
+"""Validate a payload against the frozen schema, log deterministically,

 record_hash = hashlib.sha256(

-json.dumps(payload, sort_keys=True).encode()
+json.dumps(payload, sort_keys=True).encode("utf-8")

 ).hexdigest()

-logger = structlog.get_logger().bind(
+bound = structlog.get_logger().bind(

 pipeline_stage="error_categorization",